lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 ### Revision

-There may be times where a group/individual developing a project wishes to change it after their Showcase and integration.
+There may be times where a group or individual developing a project wishes to change it after their Showcase and integration.
 If this is the case, contact a moderator.
 These issues will be handled on a case-by-case basis, and may involve simply updating canon or a second poll, depending on the size of the revision.

 ## Sportsmanship